 No one wants unsightly brown spots taking over their once-green stretch of lush, green lawn.
 But in order to solve this problem, you have to know exactly what you’re dealing with.
 There are multiple causes of brown spots, from poor soil quality to dog urine and over-fertilization.
 But don’t fret.
 This Old House will show you how to identify the brown spots in your grass, repair them, and prevent them.

 Once you’ve taken care of your brown spot, This Old House Reviews Team recommends hiring a professional lawn care company to handle all of your lawn care needs to keep your grass hardy and robust.
 TruGreen offers five annual plans with options like overseeding and aeration that can help you avoid brown spots.
-To get a free quote, call 866-817-2287 or fill out this easy form.

 What Causes Brown Spots in Grass?